Software companies that transformed into hardware companies and vice versa

 Digital transformation and the blurring of boundaries

-Digitalization has brought about a radical change, prompting many companies to reinvent themselves and add value through technology.
-Companies dedicated solely to hardware or software have had to adapt to survive and thrive in a competitive global marketplace.
+Digitalization has brought about a radical change, driving many companies to reinvent themselves and add value through technology.
+Companies focused solely on hardware or software have had to adapt to survive and thrive in a global and competitive market.

-Cases like Zara, which transformed its business with technology and e-commerce, or BBVA, which leads digital banking with apps and artificial intelligence, demonstrate that the line between hardware and software has become less important in today's reality.
+Cases like Zara, which transformed its business with technology and e-commerce, or BBVA, which leads digital banking with apps and artificial intelligence, demonstrate that the line between hardware and software has lost weight in the current reality.

 Even traditional sectors outside of technology have had to embrace both worlds to respond to the demands of the digital customer.